carp-cobain/maux/README.md

 # maux

-Fake ecto repo support for testing use cases in a clean architecture.
+Elixir helpers for testing with fake ecto repos backed by state monads.